Fix WiFi Connectivity Issues in Windows 10 & Windows 8(8.1)PC Problems, Windows 10, Windows 8, Windows 8.1

 Reinstall the Adapter

-- Go to Device Manager and expand Network adapter categories
+- In Device Manager window expand Network adapters category

-- Right click the item stating wireless connection and choose to Uninstall
+- Right click the item stating Wireless Connection or Wireless Network Adapter and choose to Uninstall

 - Restart the computer